marines413/galxe-docs/doc-developer/2-integration/oauth.md

 ---
-sidebar_label: OAuth
+sidebar_label: Galxe ID SDK
 sidebar_position: 1
-slug: oauth
+slug: galxe-id-sdk
 ---
+# Galxe ID SDK

+## Getting Started

+To get started, please apply a client ID by visiting https://gal.xyz/dashboard-support

-# Authorizing OAuth Apps
+## OAuth

 Galxe's OAuth implementation supports the standard [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1) for apps that don't have access to a web browser.

-## Authorization flow
+### Authorization flow

 The request flow to authorize users for your app is: